phord/grok/README.md

         q or Q or Esc
-                Exits grok.
+                Exits lgt.

 ----

 Following are some design notes and ideas useful only to me, perhaps.

-Originally grok was intended to be a faster word-based file indexer, capable of know everywhere a word existed in a file all at once.
+Originally lgt was intended to be a faster word-based file indexer, capable of know everywhere a word existed in a file all at once.
 The expectation was that this could be faster than regular expression searching after the fact.
 The expectation was incorrect, at least in my implementation.
 It's not a new idea; it dates back to the 1940's, and an [intern at Google used it](https://swtch.com/~rsc/regexp/regexp4.html) in some modern tools there for a while.
 Anyway, it turned out to be not terribly fast, in the end, and regex seems plenty fast enough.
 Continuing with that for now.